Granular: Granular Stochastic Space-time: The Nature of Time: Time

 For sequencing, we merely need to know what event comes before or after another (i.e. the sequence and whether the sequence goes up or down), and the time interval (a single Planck time).
 A section of a line would do.
 But there doesn't seem to be any use for a zero of the sequence, nor infinity either.
 The zero seems arbitrary.
 (With zero and infinity, the sequence would be more like a coordinate.)
 So this suggests a circle rather than a line-{}-an angle measure would suffice, i.e. a phase.

 $\tau$ time

 There is a problem with the above.
-If the radius is $t_{p}$ the arcs between the sequence points, also $t_{p}$, will not overlap as the sequence advances. (i.e. in the above diagram, if the radius is one Planck time, the arcs between the points can't be one Planck time.)
+If the radius is $t_{p}$ the 'arcs' between the sequence points, also $t_{p}$, will not overlap as the sequence advances more than one circumference. (i.e. in the above diagram, if the radius is one Planck time, the 'arcs' between the points can't be one Planck time.)
 And we'll need that overlap.
-At this scale though, we cannot really define a circle (and hence phase).
+At this scale though, we cannot really define a circle as there can be no 'arcs' at the Planck scale.
 But we can define the equivalent of a circle, as follows:

 $\tau$ time (a better representation).

 And with this regular hexagon, the 'arc' lengths equal the radius, so we get overlap.
 (And here $\pi_{p}$, Planck pi, is a convenient 3.0)